 Medicaid

-A US government program that provides health coverage to people with low incomes.
+Medicaid (noun) means a US government program that provides health coverage to people with low incomes.
+Example: “Her family qualified for Medicaid after her husband lost his job.”

-How to Use Medicaid
+How to use Medicaid

 Learner’s notesIn plain EnglishAmerican public health insurance for people who can't otherwise afford medical care.